ibm-cloud-docs/hybrid-workloads/about.md

 On-premises solutions are often used for critical applications, sensitive data, or in industries with strict compliance and regulatory requirements.

-#### Private cloud
-{: #private-cloud}

-A private cloud is a cloud computing environment dedicated to a single organization.
-It offers similar benefits to a public cloud, such as scalability and self-service, but is operated solely for that organization.
-An example of a private cloud offering is IBM Power Virtual Server on-premises.

 ### Off-premises
 {: #off-prem}